cauldronio/cauldron/guides/indices_information.md

 - [github2_enrich_index](https://github.com/chaoss/grimoirelab-elk/blob/master/schema/github2_issues.csv)

 ## Index aliases
 Index aliases allows aliasing an index with a name.
 An alias can also be mapped to more than one index, and when specifying it, the alias will automatically expand to the aliased indices.
-[2]
+[3]

 ### Related to GitHub
 ```
 Alias                               Index
 =====                               =====
-affiliations                        github_enrich_index
-github_enrich                       github_enrich_index
-github_issues                       github_enrich_index
-github_issues_enrich                github_enrich_index
-issues_closed                       github_enrich_index
-issues_created                      github_enrich_index
-issues_updated                      github_enrich_index
+github                              github_enrich_index
+github_repo                         github_repo_enrich_index
-github2                             github2_enrich_index
+github_comments                     github2_enrich_index
-github_repo_enrich                  github_repo_enrich
-github                              github_repo_enrich
 ```

 ### Related to Git